adrientremblay/RayCaster/GDD.md

 The entire game shall take place in a dream.
 But I want to avoid the whole "He woke up and it was all a dream!" trope, so it should be made clear early to the player that they are in a dream.

+The physical word of the game is the real world of a nonspecific year (modern era).

 ### Characters